-Both churn and workload operate directly on the simulated system which itself relies on an underlay model of the Internet in the simulator framework (see Figure 2.1).
-The strategy of a user interacts with churn and workload.
-The term strategy here denotes the goals and interests of a user.
+Both churn and workload operate directly on the simulated system which itself relies on an underlay model of the Internet in the simulator framework (see Figure 20.1).
+The use properties (especially his strategy) interact with churn and workload.
+The properties also include the goals and interests of a user.
 Similar to the global popularity of resources in the workload, a user has no uniform interest in all resources, but consumes only certain types or even very specific resources.
-This interest clustering is especially important for reputation systems, but has also been used to build specialized content-clustered overlays [CGM03].
+This interest clustering is especially important for reputation systems, but has also been used to build specialized contentclustered overlays [107].
 Also part of the strategy is the user's willingness to cooperate.
-Some users try to maximize their benefit, e.g. by not uploading at all or tricking a reputation system.
-On the other hand, many users do not leave the network immediately after a completed download [LCC+06].
+Some users try to maximize their benefit, e.g., by not uploading at all or tricking a reputation system.
+On the other hand, many users do not leave the network immediately after a completed download [279].
 Thus, the user strategy does influence both workload and churn.

-The underlay, the network infrastructure the overlay operates on, is critical for a reasonable performance evaluation as well.
+The underlay, the network infrastructure the overlay operates on, is important for a reasonable performance evaluation as well.
 Bandwidth, latency, message loss and other properties of the underlay links have to reflect the conditions of the target real-world environment.
-However, the modeling of underlays is out of scope for this paper as it is mostly orthogonal to the user behavior.
+However, the modeling of underlays is out of scope for this chapter as it is mostly orthogonal to the user behavior (See Chapter for underlay modeling).